Christian Andersen (footballer)

+Playing career

+Club

-As player he played for B 1903, Cercle Brugge, FC Lorient and Akademisk Boldklub and played two caps for the Danish national football team.
+As player he played for B 1903, Cercle Brugge, FC Lorient and Akademisk Boldklub.

+International

+Andersen made his debut for Denmark in a May 1969 friendly match against Mexico and earned a total of 2 caps, scoring no goals.
+His second and final international was three weeks later, a World Cup qualification match against Ireland.

+Managerial career

 As manager he has managed Akademisk Boldklub a couple of times, but he is most famous for his controversies with FC Copenhagen chairman Flemming Østergaard and former chairman of Akademisk Boldklub, Per Frimann.
 The first controversy was about Andersen being fired as manager of FC Copenhagen after only one match, and the other because Andersen in his autobiography called Frimann the reason why AB had had economic problems.
 Frimann began talking about a possible lawsuit, but this was solved, when Andersen made a public apology.